ESG FAQ

 As a global specialist in the digital transformation of energy management and automation, the Group places its expertise and solutions at the service of its customers to ensure that energy is safe, reliable, efficient, connected, and sustainable.
 The Group proposes an integrated offering of technologies and market-leading solutions tailored to customer needs, promoting the transition towards more electric, digital, decarbonized, and decentralized energy.
 Due to its business model, Schneider Electric is therefore uniquely positioned among the 1,000+ companies taking action for climate change because it acts on both sides of the equation:

-- The solutions Schneider Electric brings to the market are directly linked to activities to mitigate, adapt, and improve humanity’s resilience to climate change.
+- The solutions Schneider Electric brings to the market are directly linked to activities to mitigate, adapt, and improve humanity’s resilience to climate change;

-- At the same time, Schneider Electric acts to reduce its end-to-end CO2 supply chain by 2050, with precise steps for 2025, 2030, and 2040.
+- At the same time, Schneider Electric acts to reduce its end-to-end CO2 supply chain by 2050, with precise steps for 2025 and 2030.

 Detailed calculation rules are defined per offer, leveraging sales data, market expertise, and technical knowledge.
-The methodology is designed to become a shared industry standard; its principles are applicable across capital goods and consumer durables sectors.
+The methodology is designed to become a shared industry standard; its principles are applicable across the capital goods and consumer durables sectors.
 The methodology is public and was developed with an expert CO2 accounting consulting company, Carbone 4, and the calculation is audited every year as part of the extra-financial audit.

 Governance